idebtor/JoyJava/Generics.md

 List<String> strLst = new ArrayList<>();         // 1
 List<Object> objLst = strList;                   // 2 - Compilation Error
 ```
 Line 2 generates a compilation error.
-But if line 2 succeeds and some arbitrary objects are added into objLst, strLst will get "corrupted" and no longer contains only Strings. (objLst and strLst have the same reference.)
+But if line 2 succeeds and some arbitrary objects are added into `objLst`, `strLst` will get "corrupted" and no longer contains only Strings. (`objLst` and `strLst` have the same reference.)

 Because of the above, suppose we want to write a method called `printList(List<.>)` to print the elements of a `List`.
 If we define the method as `printList(List<Object> lst)`, then it can only accept an argument of `List<object>`, but not `List<String>` or `List<Integer>`.
 For example,